SumanthRH/finetune-benchmarking/notes.md

 # Kernels memory
 I've been trying to udnerstand how much memory gpu kernels take up.
 In  HF's blog, they mention that this init can be 1-2GB.
 I've noticed about 300MB of utilization from their code on RTX 3090 (workstation) and Tesla V100 (Colab).
 For an A100 this was about 500MB on Colab.
+`CUDA_MODULE_LOADING=EAGER` forces pytorch to load all the cuda kernels at the start.
+Typically torch will lazily load this.

 # Model memory
 Is there a difference in memory for model weights across different GPUs (like a mysterious overhead)?
 I think not.
 Between V100 and A100, I saw no difference (barring a few MBs) for a BERT model.